-Remotely operated vehicles (ROVs) are used to conduct research in the deepwater along California's coast.
-AboutHistoryRecent SurveysReports About California’s MPAs encompass a range of habitats and depths, with over 65% of MPA water depths exceeding 60 feet.
+Remotely operated vehicles (ROVs) are used to conduct research in deep water along California's coast.
+AboutHistoryRecent SurveysReports About California’s MPAs encompass a range of habitats and depths, with over 65 percent of MPA water depths exceeding 60 feet.
 Deep ocean habitats contain a high diversity of species that are important commercially and recreationally.
 While these areas have been fished for decades, a lot less is known about these habitats and their associated communities compared to their shallower counterparts.
-Most SCUBA diving research occurs shallower than 100 feet which limits direct human observation to a narrow band of habitats near shore.
-SCUBA research is also constricted by safety factors including the time allotted underwater and presence of dangerous conditions.
+Most scuba diving research occurs shallower than 100 feet, which limits direct human observation to a narrow band of habitats near shore.
+Scuba research is also constricted by safety factors including the time allotted underwater and presence of dangerous conditions.
 The emergence and use of underwater remotely operated vehicle (ROV) technology offers a safe and innovative option for exploring California’s MPAs and the deeper ocean in general.
-In development: More Information about ROV operations and ROV technology CDFW's ROV History In 1997, CDFW began using a ROV to conduct deep water research in and along California’s coast with the first explorations taking place in the former Punta Gorda Ecological Reserve (now Sea Lion Gulch State Marine Reserve?).
-ROV research was originally part of the Department’s Fishery Independent Research (FIR) and Cooperative Research and Assessment of Nearshore Ecosystems (CRANE) group, offering valuable information used to evaluate and manage the status of ecosystems, and species of interest like abalone and sea urchin.
-Focus of ROV research continued to evolve, expanding its reach to the monitoring of marine protected areas.
-Studies inside the Channel Islands National Marine Sanctuary began in 2003.
-In tandem, ROV survey methods continued to be developed and refined.
-ROV flights were substantiated with detailed sonar maps, a key component because the remarkably detailed maps along with ROVs spatial and tracking abilities allow researchers to return to the same site to monitor changes over time.
+CDFW's ROV History In 1997, CDFW began using ROVs to conduct deep water research in and along California’s coast, with the first explorations taking place in the former Punta Gorda Ecological Reserve (near Sea Lion Gulch State Marine Reserve).
+ROV research was originally part of CDFW’s Fishery Independent Research and Cooperative Research and Assessment of Nearshore Ecosystems groups, gathering valuable information used to evaluate and manage the status of ecosystems, and species of interest like abalone and sea urchin.
+ROV research has evolved to include marine protected area monitoring.
+Studies inside the Channel Islands National Marine Sanctuary began in 2003, and ROV survey methods continued to be developed and refined in tandem.
+ROV flights were used to produce detailed sonar maps, a key component because the maps along with the ROVs spatial and tracking abilities allowed researchers to return to the same site to monitor changes over time.
 CDFW has worked with an extensive list of partners to finance and support the ROV survey efforts.
-Most recently, CDFW has worked with Marine Applied Research Exploration (MARE), a non-profit started in 2003 focused on the development of innovative deepwater technology.
-CDFW and MARE have cooperatively conducted studies in studies since such and such date.
-Recent Surveys CIAP Surveys ROV surveys were conducted as a part of the California Statewide MPA Monitoring Program.
+Most recently, CDFW has worked with Marine Applied Research Exploration (MARE), a non-profit created in 2003 focused on the development of innovative deepwater technology.
+CDFW and MARE have cooperatively conducted studies for decades.
+CDFW's ROV Surveys ROV surveys were conducted as a part of the California Statewide MPA Monitoring Program.
 Study sites were chosen within rocky habitat areas identified from seafloor mapping data.
-These sites typically ranged between 180 and 300 feet depth and were 1,500 feet wide by 3,000-6,000 feet long depending on the slope and depth range of the particular area.
-Along with collecting baseline characterization information, sites were also selected for their suitability as long-term monitoring index sites which can be revisited over time to measure ecological changes.
-Data gathered from ROV surveys will be complimentary to the MPA research conducted in other manners (e.g. scuba surveys); helping to paint a broader picture of the current status of California's MPAs.
-In addition, thousands of images have been captured during the past five research cruises conducted statewide.
-Each image has been cataloged with details about the habitat, species, prescence, depth, location, and rating.
+These sites typically ranged between 180 and 300 feet deep, and transects were 1,500 feet wide by 3,000-6,000 feet long depending on the slope and depth range of the particular area.
+Along with collecting baseline characterization information, sites were also selected for their suitability as long-term monitoring index sites that could be revisited over time to measure ecological changes.
+Data gathered from ROV surveys will be complimentary to other MPA research (such as scuba surveys), helping to paint a broader picture of the changing status of California's MPAs.
+In addition, thousands of images have been captured during the past five statewide research cruises.
+Each image has been cataloged with details about the habitat, species, presence, depth, location, and other parameters.
 These photos offer an invaluable resource for future studies that analyze the ongoing changes within our coastal waters.
-Reports Remotely Operated Vehicle Deepwater Benthic Fish and Habitat Statewide Sampling 2016 (PDF) Photos and Video https://www.flickr.com/photos/californiadfg/16883453006/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16908412312/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16702686977/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16905868714/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/17501735606/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16287600674/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16883651776/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16905719794/in/album-72157649190271024/ Download Please contact insert.email@wildlife.ca.gov with inquires regarding the use of these photos; all of which must be credited with the following "California Department of Fish and Wildlife photo by Marine Applied Research & Exploration"
+Reports Remotely Operated Vehicle Deepwater Benthic Fish and Habitat Statewide Sampling 2016 (PDF) Photos and Video https://www.flickr.com/photos/californiadfg/16883453006/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16908412312/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16702686977/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16905868714/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/17501735606/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16287600674/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16883651776/in/album-72157649190271024/ Download https://www.flickr.com/photos/californiadfg/16905719794/in/album-72157649190271024/ Download Please contact AskMarine@wildlife.ca.gov with inquires regarding the use of these photos, all of which must be credited with the following "California Department of Fish and Wildlife photo by Marine Applied Research & Exploration"

 Marine Protected Areas Marine Protected Areas MPA Regulations, Coordinates and Maps Frequently Asked Questions Regional MPA Statistics MPA Articles and News Ocean Sport Fishing and Marine Protected Area Regulations Interactive map for use on mobile devices MarineBIOS MPA Management Master Plan for MPAs MPA Management Program MPA Research and Monitoring MPA Monitoring Action Plan Scientific Collecting California Ocean Protection Council Decadal Management Review California reviews its MPA Network every 10 years to inform the MPA Management Program, the 2022 Decadal Management Review (PDF) is now available!
 Visit the Decadal Management Review page for more information.
 For any inquiries or comments about the 2022 Decadal Management Review or MPAs in general, email the MPA Decadal Management Review Team.
 MPA Information & Outreach Frequently Asked Questions MPA Videos MPA Brochures MPA Overview Sheets MPA Posters MPA Literature MPA Articles and News MPA Outreach Partnerships Ocean Fishing: Laws and Regulations Contact Us Marine Life Protection Act Marine Life Protection Act Frequently Asked Questions MPA Founding Legislation (MLPA/MMAIA) Definitions and Acronyms MPA Planning Process Frequently Asked Questions MPA Planning Process Historical Information Overview of Alternative Marine Protected Area Proposals (PDF) The Marine Life Protection Act Initiative (2004 – 2012) MPA Mobile Website MarineBIOS (marine coastal map viewer)